October 13, 2025

 Advanced facilitation tools: Timers, voting, breakout rooms, and features to help run engaging sessions

-Miro AI: AI assists with generating diagrams, organizing ideas, and streamlining workflows
+Miro AI: AI assists with generating diagrams, organizing ideas, and streamlining workflows, plus new AI Innovation Workspace features

 Enterprise security and admin controls: Strong compliance features for large organizations managing sensitive data